TejasBN28/iiitb_gc/README.md

   );
 endmodule
 ```
+Here, we notice that our custom cell `sky130_vsdinv` is displayed in the netlist generated.

+## Floorplan and Placement

 Also, sta report post synthesis can be viewed by going to the location `logs\synthesis\2-sta.log`

 The next step is to run `floorplan` and `placement`.
 Type the following commands.